17YuvrajSehgal/instrumenting-spring-boot-using-opentelemetry/README.md

 🏢 Running the microservice with Grafana, Grafana Tempo, and Prometheus as observability backend.
 1. Start the containers using docker: docker compose up -d
 2. Run the file:  run.s
-3.Access the application at http://localhost:8282: Username: user, Password: generated in the terminal after compilation4.
-Access the Grafana UI: http://localhost:3000
+3. Access the application at http://localhost:8282: Username: user, Password: generated in the terminal after compilation
+4. Access the Grafana UI: http://localhost:3000

 **REPORT**:
 ANSWER 2: